Arphasirisub/Arphasirisub/README.md

 Full-Stack Developer
 --------------------

 In just four months, I have immersed myself coding, learning HTML, CSS, and JavaScript and React.
-I've discovered a passion for front-end development but now aspire to delve into full-stack development.
-Excited to expand my skills and tackle new challenges, I'm ready to embrace the journey ahead with enthusiasm and determination.
+I've found a passion for front-end development but now aspire to delve into full-stack development.
+Excited to expand my skills and tackle new challenges.

 * 🌍  I'm based in phetchaburi
 * ✉️  You can contact me at [arphasirisubb@gmail.com](mailto:arphasirisubb@gmail.com)